-All seals including the seals on an engine that has completed its life cycle or is in need of repair may only be broken in front of a technical steward.
+All seals including the seals on an engine that has completed its life cycle or needs repair may only be broken in front of a technical steward, or with the written authorisation of the Chief Technical rings.

+Steward.
 At the time of the breaking of the seals the technical steward may ask for this engine to be disassembled to check for compliance of the technical rules.

-The crankcases will be sealed in such a way not to allow the disassembly for repair, replacement or adjustment of the crankshaft, connecting rods and/or associated bearings, pistons, piston pins or piston rings.
+The crankcases will be sealed in such a way not to allow the disassembly for repair, replacement or adjustment of the crankshaft, connecting rods and/or associated bearings, pistons, piston pins or piston